 Only folders can be added to libraries.
 However, everything included in the folder will be available by navigating through the library you add it to.
 There are some folders that cannot be added to it because of how they operate and where they are stored.
 It is important to know what can and cannot be added to a library before wasting your time trying to include it.

 You can add folders from removable devices, such as external hard drives or USB drives, but only if they are connected and viewable in My Computer.
 The folders will only be available in the library when they are connected to your computer.
-The same goes for adding folders over the network, unless you make them available offline when adding them to your library.
+The same goes for adding folders to the network unless you make them available offline when adding them to your library.

 You cannot add folders from any DVDs, CDs or other similar types of storage media.
 Keep in mind that you can only add folders, not individual files, so you must make sure what you want to add to a library is in a folder even if you create a new one just for that purpose.